Cancer Care Journal Template: Daily Wellness Log for Treatment

 • A care journal provides an emotional outlet during treatment and becomes a valuable reference for follow-up appointments.

 This template gives you a structure.
 Fill in what you can.
 Skip what does not apply.
-The goal is not perfection.
-The goal is capturing enough information that your appointments become more productive and your treatment decisions are based on real data, not foggy recall.
+The point is not a perfect record.
+The point is capturing enough that your oncologist adjusts supportive care, dose, or schedule based on what actually happened during the cycle, not on what you can reconstruct in a 15-minute slot.

 Daily Wellness Log Template